mrcnski/signor.dev/_posts/2020-09-13-anki-addons-you-didnt-know-you-needed.md

 [[ Download ]](https://ankiweb.net/shared/info/1212877655)
 {: .post-meta}

 When you want to do a lot of reviews in a small amount of time, you want to be using hotkeys instead of clicking.
-It is way faster to keep your hands on the keyboard, press Enter to show cards, and press `1`, `2`, `3`, or `4` to rate their ease.
+It is faster to keep your hands on the keyboard, press Enter to show cards, and press `1`, `2`, `3`, or `4` to rate their ease.
 It also lets you focus more vital brainpower on the cards and less on mouse navigation.

-The hotkeys are even faster than touch-screen tapping, so I recommend doing Anki on a computer instead of a smartphone (which you are too addicted to, anyway).
-{: .note}

 You can improve on the default hotkeys with the "Right Hand Reviews" add-on.
 It lets you use a single hand for both hitting Enter and rating ease, freeing up the left hand to compose poetry in Latin.